 One may ask why, with thousands of Chinese medicines, only Artemisinin has been discovered.
 For one reason, the drug discovery abilities in Chinese academics and pharmaceutical labs are still in their early stage.
 While a large number of effective Chinese remedies are being used, it remains a huge challenge to develop modern drugs from them.

 It is my belief that many drugs will be eventually developed from Chinese herbs just like Artemisinin.
 It will take decades of work by scientists around the world to investigate each Chinese remedy.
-Until that happens, for those whose needs are not met by the current healthcare system, I would recommend Chinese herbal medicine.

 1. Koehn FE, Carter GT.
 The evolving role of natural products in drug discovery.
 Nat Rev Drug Discov.
 2005 Mar;4(3):206-20.